 The key policy rate is set by the Monetary Council, as the central bank’s supreme decision-making body.

 The MNB shall pay interest equal to the central bank base rate on the average monthly balance of the bank accounts managed for credit institutions.
 In case when credit institutions hold less minimum reserves than required the MNB punishes credit institutions with penalty interest equal to the central bank base rate.
-In case when credit institutions hold more minimum reserves than required, the Bank punishes credit institutions - on the part above the amount corresponding to the minimum reserves - with an interest rate of 0 percent or the average monthly value of the current central bank O/N deposit rate calculated for the calendar days of the maintenance period, reduced by 15 basis points whichever is lower.
+In case when credit institutions hold more minimum reserves than required, the Bank punishes credit institutions - on the part above the amount corresponding to the minimum reserves - with an interest rate according to the Notice availabe at: https://www.mnb.hu/en/payments/mnb-as-a-bank.